ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 ## Credits

-- The grpah tree was generated using [Mermaid JS](https://mermaid.js.org/)
+- The graph tree was generated using [Mermaid JS](https://mermaid.js.org/)
 - The drawing was created using [Excalidraw](https://excalidraw.com/)